Site icon Onomichi

 Shukkei-en Garden

-Meaning “shrunken scenery garden,” Shukkei-en is a traditional Japanese garden dating back to 1620.
+Meaning “shrunken scenery garden,” Shukkei-en Garden is a traditional Japanese garden dating back to 1620.
 Featuring miniature landscapes of mountains, valleys, and forests, it’s an oasis of tranquility amidst the urban sprawl.
 Various tea houses dot the landscape, offering a perfect spot for reflection.
 Stroll along its winding paths, cross its picturesque bridges, and feed the carp in its central pond for a truly serene experience.

 Hondori Shopping Street